-Amber Letcher is assistant professor of human development and 4-H Youth Development Specialist in the Department of Counseling and Human Development at South Dakota State University.
-Her research focuses on youth development and risk taking in the context of early peer relationships.
+Amber Letcher is an assistant professor of human development and 4-H Youth Development Specialist in the Department of Counseling and Human Development at South Dakota State University.
+Her research focuses on youth development and risk-taking in the context of early peer relationships.
 Her dissertation work compared the self-reported and observed attachment characteristics of adolescent couples and the relationship between romantic attachment and risk behaviors.

 Ph.D. in Human Development, The Ohio State University, 2012

 M.S. in Human Development, The Ohio State University, 2008

 B.S. in Consumer Affairs, South Dakota State University, 2005